tobias-varden/llm-webserver/README.md

 This Python web server utilizes a Large Language Model (LLM) to generate responses.
 It's an experiment and is not suited for production.
 It use Llama 3 70b as the preferred LLM as smaller ones didn't follow instructions as well.
 The server requires an API that is compatible with the OpenAI API.

+## Why

+Could we use LLMs for web development?
+Instead of having to develop a site using some frontend library, why can't we have the LLM do it for us?
+We give it the content of the site, and it will serve it as HTML for us.

+## No, really why?
+For fun!

 ## Features

 - **Content Management**: Content is stored in the root directory as .txt files.